SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

   and :ref:`Attributes_resultBuilder` sections
   with information about result builders.

-* Added the :ref:`Expressions_InOutExpression` section,
+* Added the :ref:`Expressions_ImplicitConversion` section
-  including additional details about implicit conversions to a pointer type.
+  with information about how in-out parameters can be implicitly converted to unsafe pointers in a function call.

 * Updated the :ref:`Functions_VariadicParameters`
   and :ref:`Declarations_FunctionDeclaration` sections,